EliLillyCo/surfaltr/README.md

 In the code above, be sure to replace the URL shown in the quotation marks with the URL emailed to you after requesting the TMHMM 2.0 download.

 # Phobius Installation
 As run_phobius() relies on the Phobius API, a copy of the software does not need to be downloaded on the user’s device.
-However, in order to ensure that sequences can be adequately processed in the R development environment, the “ragp” package needs to be installed.
-To install this package, the following code can be used: devtools::install_github("missuse/ragp")

 # Please refer to the vignette for detailed descriptions of workflow and functions.